4dd4m/AsettoCorsaSetups/README.md

 * car setups
 * MOTEC telemetry

-Clone this into `../%documents%/Asetto Corsa Competizione/`
+Clone this into `../%documents%/`.
+Rename the folder to `Assetto Corsa Competizione`.